veeresh-biradar-tech/python-pro-repo/README.md

 # python-pro-repo
-this si a READMME.md file
+this is a READMME.md file